christroutner/testnet-faucet2/README.md

 of private vs public APIs that only be accessed by an admin.
 Useful for privileged commands like updating and deleting other users.

+ - Winston logging integrated for daily rotated logs and a maximum size of 1 megabyte.

 ## Features
 This project covers basic necessities of most APIs.
 * Authentication (passport & jwt)